Skip to content

 Why trust Massage Yeah with my Lymphoedema Management Therapy ?

 Our fully qualified lymphoedema therapist trained with Vodder International in all aspects of Combined Decongestive Therapy.
 Vodder are world-renowned for producing therapists of the highest standard in manual lymphatic drainage and combined decongestive therapy.
 Brigitte is a member of the Australasian Lymphology Association and is listed on the National Lymphoedema Practitioner Register.
-She is also certified in lymphatic taping and compression garment prescription.
+She is also certified in lymphatic taping and is experienced in measurement of various compression garments.
 BOOK NOW

 maintenance-phase-combined-decongestive-therapy-massageyeah